 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (73 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Sony Alpha A7 III:
+Arguments in favor of the Sony Alpha A7 III: